Executive Order 14203

 Executive Order 14203, titled "Imposing Sanctions on the International Criminal Court", is an executive order signed by United States president Donald Trump on February 6, 2025.
 The order imposes sanctions against the International Criminal Court (ICC) based in The Hague, Netherlands.
 The order includes visa restrictions and financial penalties for people who help the ICC investigate US citizens and US allies.

 Background

 The International Criminal Court (ICC) can prosecute people worldwide for war crimes, crimes against humanity and genocide.
-125 nations are member of the Court, but neither the US nor Israel have chosen to become members.
+125 nations are members of the Court, but neither the US nor Israel have chosen to become members.
 During Trump's first presidency, he imposed sanctions against the ICC's chief prosecutor, Fatou Bensouda, and one of her associates, as punishment for investigating possible US war crimes in Afghanistan.

 In November 2024, the ICC issued arrest warrants for the Israeli prime minister, Benjamin Netanyahu, and Yoav Gallant, who at the time was the Israeli defense minister.
 Israel and the United States opposed the decision.
 In the week prior to this executive order, the Republican majority in the US Senate tried to pass sanctions against the ICC, but was blocked by Democratic senators.
 A month prior to the order, the ICC anticipated that the incoming Trump administration would issue financial sanctions, and paid its staff three months' salary in advance.

+Reuters reported that the administration was concerned that the ICC would prosecute them.

 Order

+Overview

 The order imposes sanctions against the International Criminal Court based in The Hague, Netherlands.
 The order includes visa restrictions and financial penalties for people who help the ICC investigate US citizens and US allies.
+The order was widely perceived as intended as punishment for the arrest warrants issued by the ICC against Netanyahu and Gallant.
+They are suspected of war crimes and crimes against humanity, allegedly committed by the Israeli forces in the Gaza Strip during the Gaza war.
 It also imposed sanctions against ICC prosecutor Karim Khan.

-The order is intended as punishment for the arrest warrants issued by the ICC against Netanyahu and Gallant.
-They are suspected of war crimes and crimes against humanity, allegedly committed by the Israeli forces in the Gaza Strip during the Gaza war.